-India had begun to ease its internal lockdown, but there’s no word on when outsiders might again be welcome.
+India had begun to ease its internal lockdown, as it entered phase 2 of lockdown on 1 July.
+But there’s no word yet on when foreigners might be welcome again.

-There have been at least 1,100 deaths from COVID-19, but the real death toll is thought to be higher.
+There has been at least 20,000 deaths from COVID-19, but the real death toll is thought to be higher.

 Japan was supposed to host the 2020 Olympic Summer Games in July, but that date has now been pushed back to summer of 2021, and may even be further delayed.